wiremock/wiremock.org/_site/docs/proxying.md

 ## Standalone shortcut

-It is possible to start the standalone running with the catch-all stub already configured:
+It is possible to start the standalone running with the catch-all stub already configured.

 Then it's simply a case of adding your stub mapping `.json` files under `mappings` as usual (see [Stubbing](./stubbing.md)).

 ## Running as a browser proxy

-WireMock can be made to work as a forward (browser) proxy.
+WireMock can also be made to work as a forward (browser) proxy.

 One benefit of this is that it supports a website-based variant of the proxy/intercept pattern described above, allowing you to modify specific AJAX requests or swap out CSS/Javascript files.

-To configure your browser to proxy via WireMock, first start WireMock with browser proxying enabled:
+To configure your browser to proxy using WireMock, first start WireMock with browser proxying enabled:

 ```bash
 $ java -jar wiremock-standalone-{{ versions.wiremock_version }}.jar --enable-browser-proxying --port 9999